tanviagwl98/Assistive_AI_FullStack_Project/docs/system-design-architecture.md

 This model enables the platform to support the complexity of Indian weddings while keeping authorization, invitations, RSVPs, accommodation, transport, check-in, and wedding-day execution connected to the same source of truth.

-The architectural goal is therefore:
+The architectural goal is:

-> **One wedding system of record, with strong event-level access control and modular business domains.**
+> **One wedding system of record, with strong event-level access control and modular business domains, powered by MongoDB's document-oriented data model.**